fieldtrip/website/faq/installation.md

 ---
 title: Installation and setting up the path
+category: faq
-tags: [faq, matlab, path, warning]
+tags: [matlab, path, warning]
 redirect_from:
   - /faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path/
 ---